 In 1924 Fred Astaire was starring in the show ‘Stop Flirting’ in London with his sister, Adele.

-Andrew Gosling, the grandson of Jack Leach, recalls the story of how the two first met:
+Andrew Gosling, the grandson of Jack Leach, recalls the story of how the two first met and formed a friendship:

 Jack trained the racehorses Fred kept in England, and many of the letters discuss racing and the wellbeing of these horses.